 The park and nearby areas are significant to the Western Arrernte Aboriginal people and there is also evidence of early European settlement.

-Follow one of the marked trails short distances to survey the area from lookouts, or to find out more about the mythology of the Western Arrernte Aboriginal culture.
+Follow one of the marked walking trails short distances to survey the area from lookouts, or to find out more about the mythology of the Western Arrernte Aboriginal culture.
 Pitch a tent in the campground – toilets, showers and gas barbecues are provided.
 Camping fees apply and campsites must be booked online before you arrive.